Heegner cycles and $p$-adic $L$-functions: Introduction

 \begin{intro-rem} Under more stringent hypotheses, a version of Theorem~A was proven in \cite{cas-variation}.
 The strategy followed in \emph{loc.cit.} is the same as in this paper, but with our classes $\mathbf{z}_f$ replaced by the specializations $\nu_f(\mathfrak{Z}_\infty)$ of Howard's system of big Heegner points \cite{howard-invmath} attached to the Hida family passing through $f$.
-In particular, a key ingredient in \cite{cas-variation} is the proof of a certain ``two-variable'' explicit reciprocity law, yielding a relation between $\mathscr{L}_{\frakp,\psi}(f)$ and the image of $\nu_f({\mathfrak{Z}_\infty})$ under Perrin-Riou's big logarithm map.
+In particular, a key ingredient in \cite{cas-variation} is the proof of a certain ``two-variable'' explicit reciprocity law, which specializes to a relation between $\mathscr{L}_{\frakp,\psi}(f)$ and the image of $\nu_f({\mathfrak{Z}_\infty})$ under $\mathcal{L}_{\pp,\psi}$.
 Comparing the resulting two formulas for $\mathscr{L}_{\frakp,\psi}(f)$, the equality